-Vega (Вега) Vega Lenses has optical design of Zeiss Biometar or modification (Vega-28, for example).
+Vega (Вега) Vega Lenses has an optical design of Zeiss Biometar or modification (Vega-28, for example).
 Vega released as photographic and cine lenses (Vega 12 Vega 7, Vega 3), and for photographic enlargers (Vega-11U.
 Vega-5U).

 Volna (Волна) I know 2 of the lens with the same name: Macro Lens Volna-9, produced by LOMO and medium format lens Volna-3, produced by Arsenal.
 Both have planar-like optical designs, which differ significantly.

 Helios (Гелиос) The lenses named Helios include broad family of a variety of lenses.
 They all originate from Zeiss Biotar.
-Some of the most known representatives of this group is the Helios 44 and Helios-40.
+Some of the most known representatives of this group are the Helios 44 and Helios-40.

 Granit (Гранит) It is a zoom lens Granit-11.
 This is one of the few Soviet zooms.
 Other lenses with the same name are not met.
 DM (ДМ) This family of small-format projection lenses.
 Have Triplet design and issued on the Azov optical-mechanical plant.
 The representative is DM-3.

 Zenitar (Зенитар) The lenses with this name were produced in the Krasnogorsk Factory.
 Zvereva (KMZ).
-The most known lenses is Zenitar 50/1.7 and fisheye Zenitar 16/2.8.
+The most known lenses are Zenitar 50/1.7 and fisheye Zenitar 16/2.8.
 These lenses have different optical designs.
 The names also vary: Telezenitar, APO-Zenitar, there are also zoom lenses called Variozenitar.

 ZM (ЗМ) "ZM" - an abbreviation of "mirror-meniscus".
 The name speaks for itself.
 Under this name were produced several mirror telephoto lenses.